ninsuo/symfony-quickstart/README.md

 You'll probably find the right flags for your supported countries in the bundles/fuzquickstart/img/countries directory.

+It implements the  "come back where you were" logic for better ergonomics.

 ---

 [KnpMenuBundle](http://symfony.com/doc/master/bundles/KnpMenuBundle/index.html) is ready to let you define your navigation menu.